How CRM for developers automates leads, reservations, and deals, increasing conversion and reducing errors in real estate sales

 • 1.
 Inventory grid and property management

-1. Developers lose up to 50% of leads at the start because of manual processes and slow response times.
-CRM reduces losses through automation and task control. •
+1. Developers lose up to 50% of leads at the start because of manual processes and slow response - CRM reduces losses through automation and task control. •

-2. An industry-specific CRM includes an inventory grid, booking, and commission calculations, unlike universal systems that require heavy customization. •
+2. An industry CRM includes a unit grid, booking, and commission calculation - unlike generic systems that require complex custom development. •

 3. Automating deal stages (calls, proposals, mortgages, documents) improves conversion and prevents missed manager actions. •